number-25/classletters/content/posts/assorted/achebe_conrad_hod.md

 let’s give them dialects!

 In all this business a lot of violence is inevitably done not only to the image of despised peoples but even to words, the very tools of possible redress.
-Look at the phrase “native language” in the Christian Science
+Look at the phrase “native language” in the *Christian Science
-Monitor excerpt.
-Surely the only native language possible in London is Cockney English.
+Monitor excerpt*.
+Surely the only *native* language possible in London is Cockney English.
 But our writer means something else — something appropriate to the sounds Indians and Africans make!